BA372 — Architecture

 implemented in a rude manner (courtesy of gnome-dictionary)

-- Kluges aka 'hacks' are a bit like paying off one credit card with another.
+- Kluges aka 'hacks' are a bit like paying off one credit card with another (or getting an extension on a loan).
 A good kluge may solve a lot of immediate problems,

 but it will not lower technical debt.

 - Some good ER practices (p.
 15):

 - Tag/comment code (and kluges!!) for later fixes (RR: does not only apply to coding; applies to any and all forms of modeling, computation, etc.).

 - Remember Paul Ford's comment on code documentation: "A program is a letter from current you to future you or to the person

 who inherits your code; a generous humanistic document."
 (Paul Ford, 2015).

 - ER rhythm —> schedule regular/periodic ER activities (time boxing).